Nour-Alsakka/laravel_blog_project/README.md

 # Blog website with Laravel framework

+## Overview

+This is a blog website built with the Laravel framework, featuring a user-friendly interface for both site visitors and administrators.
+The website allows users to register, log in, and interact with blog posts, while administrators can manage blogs, categories, and users.

-## At the Site part
+## Site Features

-- you can see a slider of blogs
-- Search input to search of blogs content (ajax and api)
+### Homepage of the site

+- Slider showcasing blog we decided to show
-- Latest 4 blogs of each category
+- Latest 4 blogs from each category
-- List of all categories so you can move to each one and see all category's blogs
+- List of all categories with links to view all blogs in each category
-- for each blog there is image, title, author name and image, created date and count of likes
+- Blog previews with image, title, author name and image, created date, and like count

+### Blog Details

+- View blog details
+- Make like reactions (for logged-in users only)
-- You can see blog's details and make like reaction and see the number of likes for that blog
+- Display like count for each blog

-- At the footer there is the latest and popular blogs
+### Navigation

-- At the nav there is register and login links for guest and Go to Dashboard link for logged user
+- Register and login links for guests
+- Go to Dashboard link for logged-in users
-- Only logged user can react on blogs and guests can only see the number of likes
+- Search input for searching blog content (using AJAX and API)

+### Footer

+- Latest blogs
+- Popular blogs

-## At the Dashboard part
+## Dashboard Features
-after register and login
-there is a roles system by laratrust package there is only one owner with name: admin, email: admin@admin.com, password: admin and all other registerd users take author role

-#### The owner
-- See the statistic
+### Roles System

+Implemented using Laratrust package

+- One owner role (admin@admin.com, password: admin) with elevated permissions
+- All other registered users are assigned the author role

+### Owner (Admin) Features

+- View website statistics
-- Add blogs and control other user's blogs
+- Add blogs and manage other user's blogs
 - Control author users
 - Add categories

-#### The Author
+### Author Features

-- Add blogs and control his own blogs only
+- Add and manage own blogs
 - Add categories

+## Technical Details

-## Packages used at this project
+### Packages used at this project

-- ** Laratrust for permissions and roles
+- Laratrust for permissions and roles
-- ** Livewire for users to make like reaction on blogs
+- Livewire for real-time like reactions

-## JS and CSS Libraries
+### JS and CSS Libraries

-- Filepond -> upload images
+- Filepond for image uploads
-- datatables -> for tables with search and pagination
+- Datatables for tables with search and pagination
-- swipper -> for add slider
+- Swipper for slider functionality
-- tom-select -> for select input
+- Tom-select for select inputs
-- jquery -> for using ajax for real time search proccess
+- jQuery for AJAX for search functionality
-- bootstrap -> to style the site

-### to install it
-- clone the repo
-- cd to the project folder
-- php artisan migrate
-- php artisan db:seed
-- php artisan db:seed --class=RoleSeed
-- php artisan storage:link
-- php artisan serv
+- Bootstrap for styling

+## Installation

+1- Clone the repository
+2- Change directory to project folder (cd project-folder) 3- Run `php artisan migrate` to set up the database
+4- Run php `artisan db:seed` to seed the database with initial data 5- Run php `artisan db:seed --class=RoleSeed` to seed roles 6- Run `php artisan storage:link` to set up storage links for images 7- Run `php artisan serv` to start the development server

+## Getting Started

+1- Register as a user or log in as the admin (admin@admin.com, password: admin) 2- Explore the site and dashboard features
+3- Start creating and managing blogs, categories, and user roles!